com-480-data-visualization/com-480-naruto/README.md

 - Profiles of the main characters featuring their pictures and short biographies.

 #### Tools
+- just `js` to generate `html`

 #### Ideas
+- **Filtering**: Filtering for other parts of website is based on this list, it allows users to choose subset of characters for further display.

 ### Milestone 3 (30th May, 5pm)